Group of Five for the Sahel

 Expected Council Action

-In May, the Council expects a briefing on the Joint Force of the Group of Five for the Sahel, which the group—Burkina Faso, Chad, Mali, Mauritania and Niger (G5 Sahel)—decided to establish in February 2017 to combat terrorist and criminal groups in the region.
+In November, the Council expects a briefing on the joint force of the Group of Five for the Sahel (G5 Sahel) or FC-G5S, which Burkina Faso, Chad, Mali, Mauritania and Niger decided to establish in February 2017 to combat terrorist and criminal groups in the region.
 Under-Secretary-General for Peacekeeping Operations Jean-Pierre Lacroix is expected to brief.
 G5 Sahel Permanent Secretary Maman Sidikou is also expected to participate, among other briefers.

 Key Recent Developments

 The operationalisation of the FC-G5S continues to experience challenges while insecurity persists across much of the Sahel, with a notable deterioration in Burkina Faso.

 On 19 May, elements of the Malian armed forces under the command of FC-G5S reportedly killed at least 12 civilians in retaliation for the killing of one of their own soldiers in Boulikessi, in the Mopti region of central Mali.
 The incident was investigated by the UN Multidimensional Integrated Stabilization Mission in Mali (MINUSMA), which concluded that soldiers assigned to FC-G5S had “summarily and/or arbitrarily executed 12 civilians”, according to a 26 June statement.
 The report of this inquiry was sent to the Mali government.
 The Malian Ministry of Defense announced the opening of a criminal investigation into the matter.
 On 5 September, the prosecutor of Mopti requested MINUSMA’s assistance in the investigation.